junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 Women’s feet sometimes swell during the last three months of pregnancy.
 This is usually not serious.
 It is caused by the weight of the child that presses on the veins coming from the legs in a way that limits the flow of blood.

-However, if the woman also has high blood pressure, swollen face, a lot of protein in her urine, or sudden weight gain, she may be suffering from pre-eclampsia (see p.
-249).
+However, if the woman also has high blood pressure, swollen face, a lot of protein in her urine, or sudden weight gain, she may be suffering from pre-eclampsia (see [page 249](#page-249)).
 Seek medical help fast.

 Old people who spend a lot of time sitting or standing in one place often get swollen feet because of poor circulation.
-However, swollen feet in older persons may also be due to heart trouble (p.
-325) or, less commonly, kidney disease (p.
-234).
+However, swollen feet in older persons may also be due to heart trouble ([page 325](#page-325)) or, less commonly, kidney disease ([page 234](#page-234)).

-Swelling of the feet in small children may result from anemia (p.
-124) or malnutrition (p.
-107).
-In severe cases of malnutrition the face and hands may also become swollen (see Kwashiorkor, p.
-113).
+Swelling of the feet in small children may result from anemia ([page 124](#page-124)) or malnutrition ([page 107](#page-107)).
+In severe cases of malnutrition the face and hands may also become swollen (see Kwashiorkor, [page 113](#page-113)).

 **Treatment:**

 To reduce swelling, treat the sickness that causes it.
 Use little or no salt in food.
-Herbal teas that make people urinate a lot usually help (see corn silk, p.
-12).
+Herbal teas that make people urinate a lot usually help (see corn silk, [page 12](#page-12)).
 Also do the following:

 **WHEN YOUR FEET ARE SWOLLEN:**